DomFord/domford.me/content/publication/ford-lost-2018/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: 'Lost Futures: In the Presence of Long-lost Civilisations in *The Legend of Zelda: Breath of the Wild*'
+title: 'Lost Futures: In the Presence of Long-lost Civilisations in The Legend of Zelda: Breath of the Wild'
 subtitle: ''
 summary: ''
 authors: